What I Offer

 Actual charges are determined by the length of the manuscript.
 One page is equal to 250 words.

 Only half of payment is required up front, and I only accept the second half once you are satisfied with the work I’ve done.

-A sample edit will get you a free edit of the first 10 pages of your manuscript.
+A sample edit will get you a free edit of the first 1000 words of your manuscript.

 Request a sample edit

 Provide a word count, a brief summary and the level of performance you expect.
-I will email you to get the first 10 pages of your manuscript as a sample edit, no strings attached.
+I will email you to get the first 1000 words of your manuscript as a sample edit, no strings attached.